cryptimeleon/cryptimeleon.github.io/contributors/dependencies.md

 toc: true
 ---

-You can of course refer to each project's `build.gradle` file for the list of dependenies, but, for your convenience, we list each project's dependencies here.
+You can of course refer to each project's `build.gradle` file for the list of dependencies, but, for your convenience, we list each project's dependencies here.

 ### Math